DrewMMizzle/Video_Maker_Editor/replit.md

   7. Create/edit/delete projects - verify all changes are user-scoped
   8. Click logout - should return to landing page
   9. Log in as different user - verify separate workspace with no access to other user's projects

+### Animated GIF Testing
+- **Manual Testing Required**: GIF upload and animation cannot be fully automated
+- **Manual Test Steps**:
+  1. Log in to the editor
+  2. Click "Image" button in the toolbar
+  3. Click "Upload New" from the dropdown
+  4. Upload an animated GIF file
+  5. Verify the GIF appears on the canvas with animation playing
+  6. Drag, resize, and rotate the GIF - verify the animation follows the element
+  7. Adjust opacity - verify transparency applies correctly
+  8. Create multiple scenes with GIFs - verify each scene maintains its GIF state
+  9. Export to PNG - verify static frame is captured
+  10. Export to video - verify GIF animation is included in the final video
+  11. Test with multiple GIFs in one scene - verify all animations work correctly